 Go on a Quest to Find Woodland Fairies and Gnomes With Our Pre-K Kiddos!

 Have you ever been on a hike through the forest and seen something that you could not explain?
 If you caught a glimpse of a Ponderosa Pine Fairy climbing a tree would you believe your eyes?
 Or what if you saw a Jeffrey Pine Gnome gathering pine nuts?
-If you’ve been looking for answers, perhaps you should look to of the Pre-K students at TEA.
+If you’ve been looking for answers, perhaps you should look to the Pre-K students at TEA.

 In our “Keepers of the Forest” learning expedition, the Pre-K students explore the magical world of woodland fairies and gnomes as they study the coniferous trees in the forests of Lake Tahoe.
 They learn about the properties and characteristics of coniferous trees while learning where exactly to find the elusive woodland fairies and gnomes.